WassimHedfi/Multifunctional-Robot-Platform/README.md

 - \( D \): The Diameter of the nonholonomic wheel.

 #### Test Procedure
-1. **Encoder Testing**:
+1. **Encoder Testing**
    - The robot is initially tested to evaluate the accuracy of distance measurement using encoders alone.
 It moves forward, and the distance covered is calculated based on the encoder readings.

-2. **Encoder and LCD Display Testing**:
+2. **Encoder and LCD Display Testing**
    - Subsequently, the robot undergoes testing with the LCD enabled, which refreshes every program loop for instantaneous real-time visualization.
 It follows the same forward movement procedure while simultaneously displaying the encoder counts on the LCD screen.

 ### IMU Sensor Accuracy and LCD Testing
+___
-The primary objective of this test is to evaluate the accuracy and responsiveness of the Inertial Measurement Unit (IMU) sensor integrated into the educational robot.
+The primary objective of this [test](MPU_TiltTracking) is to evaluate the accuracy and responsiveness of the Inertial Measurement Unit (IMU) sensor integrated into the educational robot.
 This involves monitoring the sensor's ability to accurately measure angular velocity, acceleration, and orientation of the robot, and using the data sent from the STM Serial to visualize it with Processing in Real-time.

-### Environmental Sensor Testing
+### Environmental Sensor Testing*
+___
-In this testing, we are going to test the environmental sensor accuracy on the educational robot, using the DHT22 sensor for measuring temperature and humidity.
+In this [testing](TempHumi_Tracking), we are going to test the environmental sensor accuracy on the educational robot, using the DHT22 sensor for measuring temperature and humidity.
 The test aims to assess the sensor's responsiveness and accuracy in real-time, with data outputs displayed on an LCD screen integrated into the robot.

 ## How to Run the Tests